PTM 143 Contextual Theology

 Topics covered will change every semester so students can take the course more than once.
 These topics will include ministry models, mission case studies, reconciliation issues, and presentation of books for discussion.

 Fall and spring semesters, one hour.
-Mr. Leonard.
+(Class is combined with one section of PT 021P).
+Mr. Witmer.